gchq/gaffer-doc/docs/reference/operations-guide/export.md

 ## ExportToSet

-Exports results to a Set, always available.
+This operation exports results from an Operation Chain to a Set export.
+This export is held in a temporary, in-memory cache which is only maintained per individual job or Operation Chain.
+This means that you cannot use the Set export across multiple, individual operation requests.

+No additional configuration is needed for this operation as it is always available.
 [Javadoc](https://gchq.github.io/Gaffer/uk/gov/gchq/gaffer/operation/impl/export/set/ExportToSet.html)

 ??? example "Example of export and get"